Laguna Beach, CAHome Menu

 - There is no smoking in any public area of Laguna Beach, including our beaches.

 - Dogs are allowed on the beach all year, but the times of day they are permitted depends on the time of year.
 During our busy summer season, June 15 - September 10, leashed dogs are allowed on the beach before 9:00 a.m. and after 6:00 p.m.
 During the fall, winter, and spring, leashed dogs are allowed on the beach at any time of day.
+Dogs are not allowed at Thousand Steps Beach at any time.
 Read more about this rule in our Municipal Code.

 - Umbrellas and tents must be smaller than 6 feet wide and 6 feet tall.